 BRTC follows state guidelines to determine student and instructor eligibility.

-Each student must meet the following criteria adopted by the State Board of Higher Education as stated under Item I, II, III, IV, and V as follows:
+Each student must meet the following criteria adopted by the State Board of Higher Education as stated under Item I, III, IV, and V as follows:

 - I. Provided that courses meet all the requirements of the college, the high school must ensure that 50% or more of the students enrolled in the class are taking the class for concurrent credit.
 If this percentage is not met, the class cannot be offered according to Act 102. - II.
-The course offered "must be listed in the Arkansas Course Transfer System."
-This list can be found at http://acts.adhe.edu. - III.
-The course will use the same syllabus and same textbook as approved by the college or university and adopt the same learning outcomes as those developed for the course on the campus. - IV.
-All students must meet the following testing requirements as defined by the Arkansas Department of Higher Education:
+The course must be listed in the Arkansas Course Transfer System, found at http://acts.adhe.edu. - III.
+The course will use the same syllabus and textbook as approved by the college or university and adopt the same learning outcomes as those developed for the course on the campus. - IV.
+All students must meet the following testing requirements as defined by the ADHE:

-Enrollment Math Score Required English Score Required Reading Score Required Total Test Scores Required Any General Education Math Course Yes No Yes 2 Any General Education English Course No Yes Yes 2 Any General Education Course No No Yes 1 Any Career and Technical Education Course No No No 0
+Math English Reading Total Test

+Course Type Score Score Score Scores

+Required Required Required Required

+General Education Math Course Yes No Yes 2

+General Education English Course No Yes Yes 2

+General Education Course No No Yes 1